29 Navy personnel infected with coronavirus ::. Latest Sri Lanka News

 29 Navy personnel at the Sri Lanka Navy base in Welisara have been confirmed to have contracted COVID-19, Army Commander Lieutenant General Shavendra Silva said.

-The country total therefore has increased to 368 according to the latest information by the Epidemiology unit of the Ministry of Health.
+Accordingly total number of COVID-19 patients has increased to 368 in Sri Lanka, says the Ministry of Health.

 In the meantime, a total number of 107 patients have recovered from the deadly virus so far.